-This exploitation profile corresponds to performing the attack on a local device, requiring physical access to the target device, with the end-user having a friend to perform the attack instead of him, with a proficient level of expertise.
-Even though there exist end-users with this level of expertise, the assumption for exploitation, in order to be spread very largely, is that the general local attacker for exploitation does not have such expertise.
-The exploitation quotation is the same as exploitation profile 2, except from the level of expertise (proficient) and the elapsed time (less than one day, but more than one hour, to take into account external intervention).
+This exploitation profile corresponds to performing the attack on a local device, requiring physical access to the target device and Proficient level of expertise.
+Even though there exist end-users with this level of expertise, the assumption for exploitation, in order to be spread very largely, is that the general local attacker for exploitation does not, which means that the attack is likely performed by an attacker on behalf of the user.
+The exploitation quotation is the same as exploitation profile 2, except from the level of expertise (Proficient) and the Elapsed time (less than one day, but more than one hour, to take into account external intervention).

-A.2.4 Exploitation Profile 4 (Local Proficient Attacker with Knowledge and Equipment)
+A.2.4 Exploitation Profile 4 (Local Proficient Attacker with Equipment)

-This exploitation profile corresponds to performing the attack on a local device, requiring physical access to the target device, with the end-user having a specialized entity (backstreet shop) to perform the attack instead of him, with a proficient level of expertise.
-Compared with exploitation profile 2, this attack requires a higher level of expertise (proficient), of equipment (specialized), of knowledge (restricted, which backstreet shops have no incentive to publish as this hurts their business) and takes longer (one week, in order to materialize the additional burden on the end-user that has to bring in a device and get it back later).
+This exploitation profile corresponds to performing the attack on a local device, requiring physical access to the target device, with the end-user having a specialized entity (backstreet shop) to perform the attack instead of him, with a Proficient level of expertise.
+Compared with exploitation profile 2, this attack requires a higher level of expertise (Proficient), equipment (Specialized) and takes longer (one week, which also materializes the fact that the end-user has to bring in a device and get it back later).

-A.3Examples of Attack Paths
+A.3 Examples of Attack Paths